 - Never secure your firearm in your vehicle while others are watching.
 This is all about situational awareness.
 Can anyone see you while you store your firearm?
 If you need to leave a firearm in a vehicle, secure it before you get to your location so that no one at the location knows that you left it behind.

 - Don’t advertise the fact that you have guns in your car.
-We’re all proud gun owners, but if you have stickers or other markers that identify you as a gun owner, it can make your vehicle a target.
+We’re all proud gun owners.
+But, if you have stickers or other markers that identify you as a gun owner, it can make your vehicle a target.
 The same goes for spent shell casings or other signs that can tip off a thief that there might be a gun inside your vehicle.

 Firearms Security Alliance wants to help you make your community safe: